The COVID-19 pandemic has impacted on all facets of our day to day living.

 One of the areas that the pandemic has thrown into a tailspin is education.
 Public schools, colleges, and universities have been forced to transition to 100% digital coursework—which is no different than what we've seen from the remote workforce.
 In both the education and business sectors, such large-scale and last-minute pivots have been difficult and stressful to navigate.

-When it comes to higher education, the effects of COVID-19 have reached far and wide, leaving a mark on lesson plans, applications and admissions processes, tuition fees, and student loans—among other aspects of university life.
+When it comes to higher education, the effects of the pandemic have reached far and wide, leaving a mark on lesson plans, applications and admissions processes, tuition fees, and student loans—among other aspects of university life.

 What does the future hold for universities in the wake of a worldwide viral outbreak?
 And will learning from home become the new norm in education?